Ausangate and Rainbow Mountain Trek 4 Days

 Personal Duffle bag

-We included a personal duffle bag for your 4 days Ausangate trek.
-You will get this duffle bag at Machu Picchu by Locals office during your pre-departure briefing the night before of your trek.
+We included a personal duffle bag for your 4-day Ausangate trek.
+You will get this duffle bag at the Machu Picchu by Locals office during your pre-departure briefing the night before your trek.
 This bag will be carried by horses during the trek.
-You will find it in your tent every afternoon you arrive to the campsite.
-It can be filled with your personal items, sleeping bag and mattress but the maximum allowable weight is 7kg/17lb.
+You will find it in your tent every afternoon you arrive at the campsite.
+It can be filled with your personal items, sleeping bag, and mattress, but the maximum allowable weight is 7 kg/17 lb.
 The duffle bag must be returned to our office no later than one day after your trek.

 -